 All artwork shown on this website is protected by copyright law and can not be reproduced without expressed written permission by the artist.

-Be kind and share but don’t steal.
+If you like what you see here, be kind and share but don’t steal.

 Terra Kind Studio showcases the creative work of visual artist and designer Kristin Maija Peterson.
 Growing up among prairies, lakes, rivers, and oak savannas along with her project work with environmental nonprofit organizations have collectively influenced her creative path.
 Kristin works in watercolor, graphite, color pencil, oil pastels and pen and ink, interpreting in detail the beautiful chaos within native wild spaces and its inhabitants found living there.
 She sees all living creatures as kin and is always kind to spiders.